Coincident Massless, Minimally Coupled Scalar Correlators on General Cosmological Backgrounds: Conclusions

 The problem is that they chose to renormalize the scalar stress tensor with the counterterm (\ref{DTmn}), rather than isolating $A_{\rm div}$ as we did.
 Renormalizing $T_{\mu\nu}$, rather than $A$, leads to some finite, contributions from expressions (\ref{DC00}-\ref{DCbar}) which do not vanish for de Sitter.
 It is those finite residuals which change the sign of the $\ln(a)$ part of $A(t)$ in expressions (\ref{olddS}) and (\ref{dSprop}).
 Although the two renormalization schemes differ only by finite, local changes at the level of the correlator $C_{\mu\nu}$, the difference in $A(t)$ is not local, so the scheme Dolgov and Pelliccia must be rejected.

 1cm

 \centerline{\bf Acknowledgements}

 We are grateful for discussions with A. D. Dolgov and N. C. Tsamis.
-This work was supported by NSF grants PHY-1912484 and PHY-2207514, and by the Institute for Fundamental Theory at the University of Florida.
+MU was supported by a scholarship from Consejo Nacional de Ciencia y Tecnología (CONACYT) of Mexico.
+RPW was supported by NSF grants PHY-1912484 and PHY-2207514, and by the Institute for Fundamental Theory at the University of Florida.